lisa-schoenherr/Analysis_C7_maize_syncom/README.md

 # Code Repository - Master Thesis - Lisa Schönherr

-This repository contains all of Lisa's work on her master thesis project about Analysing Plant-Microbe Interactions via community modelling of metabolic interactions in the C7 Maize root SynCom.
+This repository contains all of Lisa's work on her master thesis project about analysing plant-microbe interactions via modelling of metabolic interactions in a seven-member maize root synthetic community.

 There are 4 main folders:
 1. Datatsets